SAP/luigi/docs/navigation-parameters-reference.md

 ### topNav
 - **type**: boolean
-- **description** children of the root node will not be rendered in the top navigation if the value is set to `false`, default is `true`.
-Instead the children will be rendered in the left navigation (default) or in the horizontal navigation (tabNav) if it is configured on the node.
-This feature does only work, if the `nodes` property is an object instead of an array.
-In that case the rootNode will not be reflected in the url.
+- **description** children of the root node will not be rendered in the top navigation if this value is set to `false`.
+Instead, the children will be rendered in the left navigation (default) or in the horizontal navigation ([tabNav](#tabNav)) if this is configured on the node.
+This feature only works if the [nodes](#nodes) property is an object instead of an array.
+In that case, the root node will not be reflected in the URL.
+- **default**: The default is `true`, meaning that children of the root node show in the top navigation.
 - **example**:
 ```javascript
 navigation: {